The Best Ways of Dealing With Difficult Clients

-I once heard a colleague saying: ‘Veterinary medicine has become a profession that treats the clients, not their pets’.
-Well of course not literally, but as time passes by and the pile of pet-related information on the internet suffocates the owners with wrong guidelines and unhealthy products for their pets, face-to-face conversation feels like a maze without an escape for the veterinary professionals.
+It can be quite tricky to find ways of dealing with difficult clients.
+We once heard a colleague saying: ‘Veterinary medicine has become a profession that treats the clients, not their pets’.
+Well of course not literally, but as time passes by and the pile of pet-related information on the internet suffocates the owners with wrong guidelines and unhealthy products for their pets, the face-to-face conversation feels like a maze without an escape for the veterinary professionals.

-These psychological sessions with oblivious clients and I am afraid there are more and more of them can last longer than you expected and at the end, the outcome is poor because whatever a vet says, there is a web-article to deny that.
+These psychological sessions with oblivious clients (and we’re afraid there are more and more of them) can last longer than expected and in the end, the outcome is poor because whatever a vet says, there is a web article to deny that.

-‘If you want to spend more precious time with your dog I will advise you to work on her well-being by reducing some weight.
-Did you know that obese animals live 2 years less than slimmer ones on average?’.
+“If you want to spend more precious time with your dog I will advise you to work on her well-being by reducing some weight.
+Did you know that obese animals live two years less than slimmer ones on average?“

 If the last part didn’t have any effect, it’s probably best not to bother, but if it did start working on daily calories plan.
 Make sure that the plans include some treats so that the owners can still enjoy rewarding their furry fellows.

 Although widely accepted, and in some countries in the world regulated by law, many owners have difficulty understanding the necessity of spay and neuter.
 That’s mostly because of the myths regarding spay and neuter which tell the animals will get lazy and fat.

 Animals get lazy and fat when they eat too much and exercise too little.
 It’s as simple as that.
 Spays and neuters reduce the risks of a handful of diseases, most of the time hard to treat.